KenMacD/tarabish/README.md

 ### Layout #####################################################################

     .
-    ├── api        Thrift API for any servers/clients ├── client-py
+    ├── api        Thrift API for any servers/clients (no longer used) ├── client-py
     │   ├── qt     Qt4 main client
     │   └── py     Python test client and bot